AStoychev/fly_shop/README.md

 - Again start command: `npm i`
 - And after that start the project with command: `npm start`

-I manage to do about 85% of the tast.
+I manage to do about 95% of the task.
 In my opinio :).
+I suppose I can refactor some of code if I use a context provider or a state management tool.

 **Unfulfilled:**

-- I failed to make the buttons for the navigation menu.
-- Discounted price.
-- Ratings ‘stars’.
 - Errors related to CSS.

 **Fulfilled:**